mathisGarberg/angular-folder-structure/path-alias.rst

   json -f tsconfig.json -I -e "this.compilerOptions.paths['@app/*'] = ['app/core/*']"

 The ``@app`` is the alias.
-The path, ``app/core/*`` in this example, is the path from the root directory to the directory you would like to alias.
+The path, ``app/core/*`` in this example, is the path from the root ``src`` directory to the directory you would like to alias.

 Recommended Aliases